D. B. Cooper: Clip-on necktie

 Using electron microscopy, the CRT identified Lycopodium spores, the source of which was likely pharmaceutical.
+The team also found minute particles of unalloyed titanium on the tie, along with particles of bismuth, antimony, cerium, strontium sulfide, aluminum and titanium-antimony alloys.

+In a 2024 reanalysis, Key & Rhodes used automated particle analysis using a scanning electron microscope (SEM) and Energy-dispersive X-ray spectroscopy to analyze ~180,000 particles on one 12 mm SEM stub (Stub #675) that had been used to sample the Cooper tie.
+Titanium, titanium–antimony, gold and palladium (originally thought to come from a gold-plated tie clip; palladium is used to bleach gold in white- gold jewelry, but reported jewelry alloys are typically multicomponent Au–Pd–Ag/Cu/Ni/Zn systems rather than simple Au–Pd particles), mercury–silver, uranium-rich, tungsten–cobalt, zirconium-rich, antimony- rich and zircon mineral as well as large numbers of aluminosilicate were found.

-The team also found minute particles of unalloyed titanium on the tie, along with particles of bismuth, antimony, cerium, strontium sulfide, aluminum, and titanium-antimony alloys.
-The metal and rare-earth particles suggested Cooper may have worked for Boeing or another aeronautical engineering company, at a chemical manufacturing plant, or at a metal fabrication and production facility.
+The metal and rare-earth particles suggested Cooper may have worked for Boeing or another aeronautical engineering company, at a chemical manufacturing plant or at a metal fabrication and production facility.

 The material with the most significance, explained Kaye, was the unalloyed titanium.
 During the 1970s, the use of pure titanium was extremely rare and specialized, and would only be used in aircraft fabrication facilities, or at chemical companies combining titanium and aluminum to store extremely corrosive substances.
-The cerium and strontium sulfide were used by Boeing's supersonic transport development project, and by Portland factories in which cathode-ray tubes were manufactured, such as Teledyne and Tektronix.
-Cooper researcher Eric Ulis has speculated that the titanium-antimony alloys are linked to Rem-Cru Titanium Inc., a metals manufacturer and Boeing contractor.
+Cerium and strontium sulfide were used by Boeing's supersonic transport development project and by Portland factories in which cathode ray tubes were manufactured, such as Teledyne and Tektronix.
+Cooper researcher Eric Ulis has speculated the titanium-antimony alloys are linked to Rem-Cru Titanium Inc., a metals manufacturer and Boeing contractor.

 Hair samples

 FBI agents found two hair samples in Cooper's seat: a single strand of limb hair on the seat, and a single strand of brown Caucasian head hair on the headrest.
-The limb hair was destroyed after the FBI Crime Laboratory determined the sample lacked enough unique microscopic characteristics to be useful.
-However, the FBI Crime Laboratory determined the head hair was suitable for future comparison, and preserved the hair on a microscope slide.
+The limb hair was destroyed after the FBI Crime Laboratory determined the sample lacked enough unique microscopic characteristics to be useful; however, the FBI Crime Laboratory determined the head hair was suitable for future comparison, and preserved the hair on a microscope slide.
 During their attempts to build Cooper's DNA profile in 2002, the FBI discovered the hair sample had been lost.